 Please see a short ‘how to‘ video for a demonstration of the test kits.

 Sending in your results

-- Download this spreadsheet to record your results.
+- Download this Excel spreadsheet (for Windows) or Numbers spreadsheet (for Mac) to record your results.

 - Every three months, after each survey, email this spreadsheet to Hannah at firstname.lastname@example.org

 Please fill in the form found at the bottom of this page.

 The results so far

 To review the results and findings so far please follow the links below: